Quinta de San Pedro Alejandrino

-The Quinta de San Pedro Alejandrino (Quinta of Saint Peter of Alexandria) is an hacienda or quinta built in the 17th century, famous for being the death place of Simón Bolívar on December 17, 1830.
-The hacienda is located in the corregimiento of Mamatoco within the tourist district of Santa Marta, near the Caribbean sea in northern Colombia.
+The Quinta de San Pedro Alejandrino (Quinta of Saint Peter of Alexandria) is an hacienda or quinta built in 1608, famous for being the death place of Simón Bolívar on December 17, 1830.
+The hacienda is located in the corregimiento of Mamatoco within the tourist district of Santa Marta, near the Caribbean Sea in northern Colombia.

+History

 In Bolívar's time, the estate produced rum, honey and panela.

+Modern day

 Nowadays it functions as a tourist site, museum and historical landmark.
-Simón Bolívar is considered one of the most influential people in the struggle for independence for South American countries including Colombia, Venezuela, Ecuador, Peru and Bolivia.
-This museum is considered a tourist site where others can come to honor his actions.
 There is a small entrance fee for the museum with a discount for children.